LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/threaded_engine_fetch_1.rst

    threaded_engine_fetch(Term)

 Fetches a term from the engine term queue.
 Blocks until a term is available.
-Fails in not called from within an engine.
+Fails if not called from within an engine.

 Template and modes
 ------------------